Football Psychology Tips: Footballers are People, Like You and Me

 If you enjoyed this article feel free to forward it on to any coaches or directors who you think might find it helpful.
 Or if you’d like to read regular updates related to Football Psychology be sure to sign up to “The Mental Edge” .

-You many also have some questions about one 2 one Sports Psychology Coaching with a Leading Sport Psychologist, David Charlton, based near Newcastle upon Tyne – Face to face, via the telephone, SKYPE or online via email are available.
+You many also have some questions about 1-2-1 Sports Psychology Coaching with a Leading Sport Psychologist, David Charlton, based near Newcastle upon Tyne – Face to face and/or via video call are available.

 Best Wishes